 Do short layovers offer enough time to make my connecting flight?

 Some travelers worry that their layovers may be too short to allow them to make their connecting flights.
-And while this is a common issue for travelers, airlines often provide their guests with enough time to make their connection, but there are no guarantees.
+While this is a common issue for travelers, airlines often provide their guests enough time to make their connection, but there are no guarantees.

 Unfortunately, there’s no way to determine if your layover time is enough, but for good measure, aim for flights with a 60-minute layover for domestic destinations and a 2-hour layover for international destinations.
 This gives you enough time to change terminals or go through customs and immigration.

-If you’re taking an international flight on two airlines, there’s much to factor in.
+There’s much to factor in if you’re taking an international flight on two airlines.
 Do you need to claim and re-check your baggage?
 Is it peak tourist season?
 Is the airport you’re in very busy?
 In these cases, a 3-hour long layover may be necessary.

 Giving yourself this much leeway guarantees a stress-free and more comfortable journey that connection would not afford.

 How long is a long layover?

 When discussing the difference between layover vs stopover, travelers must understand what a long layover is and how it differs from a stopover.
-It is considered a long layover if your layover lasts a little more than 10 hours.
+It is considered a long layover if it lasts more than 10 hours.
 On the other hand, a stopover lasts for 24 hours or more.

 What can you do during a long layover?

 Long layovers offer much more freedom than short layovers, as they allow you to explore a new city without the time constraints of the latter.
 But can you leave the airport during a layover?
 It depends!

 In most cases, you could, but you must go through customs and immigration before leaving the airport.
 If your layover lasts 10 hours or more, you should definitely consider it, but not before factoring in how long the immigration process is and the time required to clear passport control and security.

 A layover that lasts for six hours may seem like enough time to sneak in a few city tours, but that time can quickly run out when you consider the logistics.